johnmcbride/CitrixServices/README.md

 ## Current Status

 Currently this project is under development, its changing as we iteriate through the dev process, and will change as we go.
-Jump on in an help!
+Jump on in and help!

 ## What products will be added the library?